BDX-town/Mangane/README.md

 #### Local dev server
 - `yarn start` - Run the local dev server.
 It will proxy requests to the backend for you.

+- `yarn dev` - Exact same as above, aliased to `yarn start` for convenience.

 #### Building
 - `yarn build:development` - Build for development.